-Now, when it comes to why chamomile is good for your face, most of the information comes from this extensive medical review paper.
-It covers the historical uses of this herb, as well as what modern research has to say about it.
-Feel free to refer to it if you want to dig deeper into all the various medicinal aspects of chamomile.
+Most of the information presented here comes from this medical review paper which covers chamomile’s traditional uses, as well as modern research on its benefits.
+Feel free to refer to check out the paper if you want to dig deeper into the details.

 1. Regulates Blood Sugar